-Team-Work and Team-Roles is a team roles at work training assessment that helps individuals and teams better understand how their preferences for different types of work can affect the overall result.
+Team-Work & Team-Roles helps individuals better understand how their preferences for different types of work can affect the bottom line.
 Participants will learn to recognize the unique strengths of each team member and identify the phases of a team task.
-This enables them to pinpoint the role each contributor should take in order to get the job done.
+This enables them to pinpoint the role each contributor should take to get the job done.

 How It Works